ubccr/xdmod/docs/gateways-realm.md

 # Enabling the Gateways realm

 The gateways realm displays jobs information due to science gateways.
-It does this by incorporating jobs data in a new XDMoD database, modw_gateways, created for capturing gateways data.
+It does this by incorporating jobs data in a new XDMoD database, `modw_gateways`, created for capturing gateways data.
 This realm is not enabled by default in the current release.
 These instructions show you how to enable and populate the gateways realm in your Open XDMoD installation.

 ## 1. Database configuration